 Cypress Hall 159 rehearsal space, silenced in the mid-March campus closure

-As the L.A. metro area and nation struggle to contain a viral pandemic, 97.5% of Fall 2020 courses at California State University, Northridge (CSUN) are scheduled to begin online in August.
-Owing to the physical and sensory nature of arts and media disciplines, the Mike Curb College of Arts, Media, and Communication has a slightly higher allowance than other colleges for in-person instruction, with just over 4% of classes granted permission for limited campus activities.
-The permitted courses, determined by intensive summer negotiations with California State University system leadership, are attended by exacting space audits, stringent distancing and hygiene protocols, and, of course, the caveat that the only thing certain is uncertainty.
+As the L.A. metro area and nation struggle to contain a viral pandemic, all but a handful of Fall 2020 courses at California State University, Northridge (CSUN) are beginning online.
+The few classes that have been granted permission for partial in-person instruction, determined by intensive summer negotiations with California State University system leadership, are attended by exacting space audits, stringent distancing and hygiene protocols, and, of course, the caveat that the only thing certain is uncertainty.